 1) What are the key risk areas to consider?

-When planning research activities which involve working with a new or existing partner, PIs should consider potential risks in the following key areas:
+When planning research activities which involve working with a new or existing third party organisation, PIs should consider potential risks in the following key areas:

 1) Financial Probity

-A partner's financial stability and governance structure is important for both the management of the research and to ensure the organisation can receive payment from Imperial and manage expenditure related to its share of the work.
-To minimise the financial risk, the proposed partner is expected to:
+It is important to consider a third party's financial probity and governance structure to ensure the organisation can receive payments from Imperial and manage expenditure related to its share of the work.
+To minimise the financial risk, the proposed third party is expected to:

 - Operate in a country that can receive funding from foreign sources